Media is increasingly providing Victoria University researchers with an audience to share their knowledge and expertise.

 Since March 2013, the @VicUniResearch twitter feed has also been letting followers know about the latest research news and academic media appearances as they happen.

 And just last month the Research Matters monthly bulletin was re-launched to better support this mission of sharing new knowledge from Victoria University.
-You can subscribe now to receive this bulletin on the last Thursday of each month.

 "Thanks to the hard work of researchers across the University we have some fantastic research stories to tell and as our high quality coverage demonstrates we are getting much better at telling them," Professor Payne said.